 Rocco’s is a can’t-miss dining destination for its combination of good food and signature hospitality.
 It’s not the only pizza option worth a mention.

 Now it’s time to kick back with a cold drink and take in the game weekend vibes.

 Head toward downtown South Bend for a variety of options, from popular Irish pubs to local craft breweries.
 Corby’s Irish Pub is a favorite watering hole for students and alumni.
 Fiddler’s Hearth cultivates a traditional Irish pub atmosphere, complete with community seating and live music.

 South Bend Brew Werks serves up beer brewed on site and a menu that leans on locally sourced ingredients.
 Plus, with every beer purchase there’s an opportunity to donate toward local charities.

 If craft beer is your thing, the list of local establishments doesn’t end with Brew Werks.
-Check out our guide to craft in The Bend for the other breweries you might want visit.

 Explore Local History

 Downtown South Bend isn’t just a destination for food and drink.
 It’s also home to some of our best attractions.